wp-plugins/related/readme.txt

 * Re-order related posts via drag and drop
 * Custom markup possible, or simply use the default output

-The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin without a lot of junk.
-Unlike other 'related posts' plugins that use algorithms to automatically generate a list of posts, it is possible to select the related posts yourself.
+The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
+You can select the related posts yourself manually.

-The plugin targets small and medium sized blogs.
-On blogs with lots of posts (500+) it might not be very comfortable to choose the posts via select box.

 To display the related posts, simply add the following line in your template, inside the WordPress loop.